Diana Ross (author): Life and work

 Ross was born in Malta where he father was in command of HMS Diana.
 She was educated in Britain and in Paris, and read history at Girton College, Cambridge.

-In her early twenties, Ross worked at the Grenfell Mission orphanage in St. Anthony, Newfoundland, and would later help Wilfred Grenfell to research his history, The Romance of Labrador, as well as – without credit – drawing the book's illustrations.
+In her early twenties, Ross worked at the Grenfell Mission orphanage in St. Anthony, Newfoundland, and would later help Wilfred Grenfell to research his The Romance of Labrador, as well as drawing the book's illustrations.

 Beginning with The Little Red Engine Gets a Name (1942), followed by The Story of the Little Red Engine (1945) and seven more volumes, Ross created a series of picture books which followed the adventures of the same character.
 Jan Le Witt and George Him provided the illustrations for the first volume and Leslie Wood its sequels.

 Ross had several of her short works read for BBC radio broadcasts for children, and wrote several volumes of modern fairy tales for older children.
 She also had an uncredited part in the creation of the BBC children's television series Camberwick Green.